birlzhimself/Chewy-SecurityAWS/README.md

 ## Overview

-As part of their growth strategy, Chewy's execs would like to start expanding sales to Europe.
-Unfortunately they've encountered a snag in the process: GDPR.
-"We've never dealt with consumer privacy regulations until recently as we've expanded our shipping clientele to the international marketplace," says Chewy's CEO.
-"I'm hoping our new cybersecurity consultants can implement some systems and processes that will not only keep us GDPR compliant but also let customers know that Chewy is a brand that takes their data privacy seriously."
+Chewy's executives want to start increasing sales to Europe as part of their expansion strategy.
+Regrettably, GDPR has caused a hiccup in the process.
+The CEO of Chewy explains, "Up until recently, when we expanded our shipping clients to the worldwide market, we've never dealt with consumer privacy regulations.
+"I'm hoping that our new cybersecurity consultants can put in place some systems and processes that will keep us GDPR compliant and also show customers that Chewy is a company that takes their data privacy seriously," said the new hire.

-For this project, Chewy has requested a demonstration of how you'll be able to protect PII and PCI data in the cloud from being exfiltrated.
-You'll need to implement the following in AWS Cloud to demonstrate to Chewy how you'll prevent their PII and PCI data from falling into the wrong hands:

 ## Project Objectives:

-Chewy Security AWS is a comprehensive security solution designed to enable Chewy's expansion into Europe while ensuring compliance with GDPR regulations and protecting personally identifiable information (PII) and payment card industry (PCI) data.
-The project aims to demonstrate a robust cybersecurity infrastructure in AWS Cloud, showcasing the implementation of various security measures to prevent unauthorized access and data exfiltration.
+The goal of Chewy Security AWS is to safeguard personally identifiable information (PII) and payment card industry (PCI) data while enabling Chewy's development into Europe and maintaining GDPR compliance.
+The project's goal is to showcase a strong cybersecurity infrastructure in the AWS Cloud, demonstrating the application of several security mechanisms to stop illegal access and data exfiltration.

 **Objective 1:**